Date for Desert Code Camp - 2017.1 Saturday, October 14, 2017 8:00:00 AM - Saturday, October 14, 2017 6:00:00 PM

 What is Desert Code Camp?

 The answer is actually simple.
 In order to use the official Technology Conference name we follow these simple protocols:

 Code Conferences are about the developer community at large.
 They are meant to be a place for developers to come and learn from their peers.
 Topics are always based on community interest and never determined by anyone other than the community.

-Code Conferences are always free for attendees.
+Desert Code Camps are free for attendees.